-Munger work on the Oregon National Forest, now the Mt.
-Hood, consisted of experiments in "direct seeding" when there was no nursery stock available.
-After a day's trip from Portland by train, stage, and horseback and making camp in a one room log cabin near the planting site, it began to snow.
+Munger's work on the Oregon National Forest, (now the Mt.
+Hood National Forest), consisted of experiments in "direct seeding" at a time when there was no significant quantity of nursery stock available.
+After a day's trip from Portland by train, stage, and horseback, and making camp in a one room log cabin near the planting site, it began to snow.
 But nothing stopped Munger.
 "The local forest officers and I set to work planting our seed in spots, but the snow soon got too deep for that and and we hurriedly broadcasted the pine, maple, and chestnut seeds we had left, packed up, and left before we were trapped in there by too deep snows, and it was late at night before we got to a cabin and pasture below the snow line and in the rain belt."

-Another trip Munger describes is to the Wind RIver Valley, pictured above, then on the Columbia National Forest, now the Gifford Pinchot National Forest where he studied the reproduction on "the logged-off land of one of the first, if not the first, national forest timber sale of any consequence in the Douglas fir region."
+Another trip Munger described was to the Wind River nursery, (pictured above, then on the Columbia National Forest and now on the re-named Gifford Pinchot National Forest), where he studied forest yield and reproduction on "the logged-off land of one of the first, if not the first, national forest timber sale of any consequence in the Douglas fir region."